Igloczek/igloczek/README.md

 ### Hi there 👋

-- 🕸️ I'm a web developer, specialized in frontend.
+- 🕸️ Web developer, specialized in frontend.
 - 📖 Open source fan.
 - 🎓 PhD in Memology.
 - :will-pick-later: Procrastinator.